FCO/Red/examples/case-study-1/README.md

 7. various email status reports

 The goal is to create those tables and query them with **Red**.
+The Red models and the load script, described next, accomplishes that goal.

 ### Red models

-Translating the SQL tables into **Red** models should represent a person with all the attributes in the SQL tables, including the implied relationships among the tables by the common **person_key** found in all the tables.
+Translating the SQL tables into **Red** models should represent a person with all the attributes in the SQL tables, including the relationships among the tables by the common **person_id** found in all the tables.
-The load script, described next, accomplishes that goal.
+The resultant Red models are in the './lib' directory.

 #### Part 1 - Creating the database